-The Quarry is a long-term project being developed as a site for experiments in building and architecture, creative practices, education and technology.
+Quarry Projects is a long-term site-based project.
+It is being developed as a place for experiments in building and architecture, creative practices, education and technology.

 The 86,000 square metre site, due to its history as a quarry, is undergoing an active rehabilitation phase for the next 10 years.
 This requirement for rehabilitation of the land is guiding the development of live-build and workshop-based group activities.

 Facilities are in planning and by 2019 the site will be able to accommodate 24 people undertaking projects.